lueedith/cse15l-lab-reports/lab1.md

   Error: Yes

-9 cat ran with Path to a File
+9 `cat` ran with Path to a File

+  Absolute Path of Working Directory: `/Users/lueedith/lecture1`

   ![Image](9.png)